vaibhavbunny/vaibhavbunny/README.md

-# 💫 About Me:
+Hello there
-Hello there! 👋🏻 <br>I'm **Vaibhav Kale**, a Final-Year Student at **Indian Institute of Technology, Delhi (IITD)**, majoring in **Biochemical and Biotechnology Engineering** with a Minor in **Computer Science**.
-My academic and professional journey has been fueled by a passion for technology, programming, and problem-solving.  <br><br>Some of the courses I am pursuing during my undergraduate studies include **Data Structures and Algorithms, Artificial Intelligence, Machine Learning, Database Management Systems, Design and Analysis of Algorithms, Blockchain Technology**, and **Software Engineering**.
-These have laid a strong foundation for my interests in **software development, blockchain, and data analytics**, which I thoroughly enjoy applying to real-world challenges.  <br><br>When I'm not immersed in coding or exploring the latest in technology, I indulge in my passion for **finance and business analysis**, constantly broadening my horizons in these domains.
-Outside of academics, I love **playing table tennis**, representing IIT Delhi in the **Inter IIT Sports Meet**, and exploring new places with friends.  <br><br>I'm always excited to connect with like-minded individuals and discuss ideas that lie at the intersection of **technology, business, and innovation**.
-Let's connect and share insights!
+I am Vaibhav Kale, a final-year student at Indian Institute of Technology, Delhi (IITD), majoring in Biochemical and Biotechnology Engineering with a Minor in Computer Science.
+I am deeply passionate about technology, programming, and problem-solving, and I thrive on applying my technical knowledge to solve real-world challenges.

+Some of the courses I have pursuing during my undergraduate studies include Data Structures and Algorithms, Artificial Intelligence, Machine Learning, Operating Systems, Database Management Systems, Design and Analysis of Algorithms, Blockchain Technology, and Software Engineering.
+These courses have laid a strong foundation for my interests in software development, blockchain, and data analytics.

+Outside academics, I am a passionate table tennis player, representing IIT Delhi in the Inter IIT Sports Meet and other prestigious tournaments.
+When I’m not coding or delving into tech trends, you can find me honing my skills in table tennis, exploring new destinations, or brainstorming innovative solutions with peers.

 ## 🌐 Socials: